zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 If RDATA of the TXT record consists of several strings they are concatenated into one text string.
 The following procedure is defined for parsing the TXT record:
-* If the text string is identical to the literal `-` it means a blocking policy resulting in no URL from the IANA RDAP database being used.
+* If the text string is identical to the literal `[BLOCK]` it means a blocking policy resulting in no URL from the IANA RDAP database being used.
 * If the text string consists of the following parts then a URL is created and that URL is used for the TLD:
   * The URL string must consist of the following parts in that order: